 This is an opportunity to support your people to reach their full potential.
-The added benefit of upskilling your existing staff is that it motivates them to become employee advocates.
+The added benefit of upskilling your existing staff is that it pushes them to become employee advocates.
 That means you’ll be a more attractive employer to new talent, giving you another way of overcoming skills shortages.

 So how do you implement on-the-job learning with minimal disruption or adding workload to everyone’s working lives?
 An employee check-in can integrate upskilling with their other responsibilities.

 Check-ins are light-touch but generate lots of feedback

-A check-in is more frequent but far less bulky that your average survey.
+An employee check-in is more regular but far less bulky that your average survey.
 Don't worry about losing data this way, either.
 Compared to old fashioned surveys, smaller and more individual set of questions will get you a much higher response rate.
 You can also set individual questions, giving time and space to personal development and upskilling.
 Additionally, the frequency makes sure you get real-time insight rather than just a snapshot.

 Check-ins encourage your employees to ask for help with training